 As the sole writer, performer, and producer of her work, Buchanan is a strong new voice in the ongoing call for increased female authorship at all levels of music.
 In addition to her own releases, she produces albums for other women, creating spaces for young female artists to learn the language of the studio and to develop the tools needed to navigate the music industry.

-“Floating,” the first single from Who We Are When We’re Standing, is out now.
+Singles “Floating” and “Oh Lord” from Who We Are When We’re Standing, are both out now.